 Belgrade provided the list of the police officers to be integrated.
 After receiving the list, the Kosovo Ministry of Internal Affairs (MoIA) forwarded it to the Kosovo Police for verification and background checks for the candidates.

-Since they already had the skills and experience, only had to take a one-week orientation training at the Kosovo Academy for Public Safety in Vushtrri (between mid-December 2013 and the beginning of February 2014) to familiarize with the Kosovar legal system and the standard police operating procedures and equipment.
+Since they already had the skills and experience, they were only required to take a one-week orientation training at the Kosovo Academy for Public Safety in Vushtrri (between mid-December 2013 and the beginning of February 2014) to familiarize with the Kosovar legal system and the standard police operating procedures and equipment.

 The civil administrate of MUP, which issued civil registry documents of Serbia and dealt with other administrative issues was also integrated.
 From 71 personnel, 32 were integrated at Kosovo Civil Registry Agency.